etkecc/buscarron/sub/ext/etkecc/testdata/full/on-premises/questions/followup.md

 Telegram: please, go to [https://my.telegram.org/apps](https://https://my.telegram.org/apps) and create a new app.
 Share the API ID and Hash with us

-SMTP relay: please, select a suitable email provider (big providers like Gmail or Outlook will ban you for automated emails, so you need to find a service that allows sending of verification emails.
-Optionally, we provide such service).
-Please, send us an SMTP host, SMTP STARTTLS port, SMTP login, SMTP password, and SMTP email (usually login and email are the same thing, but that depends on the provider)

 Website: to deploy a static website you have to point your base domain (the @ DNS entry) to Matrix server IP and the website source has to be available in a public git repo.
 Supported generators: hugo, jekyll, plain html (no generator).
 Are you sure you want it?
 If so, please, provide the website repository URL, command(-s) to build it, and in what folder the build dist is saved (usually public or dist).

 SSO: You didn't mention what OIDC/OAuth2 provider you want to integrate, so here is a list of common providers - [github.com/matrix-org/synapse/blob/develop/docs/openid.md#sample-configs](https://github.com/matrix-org/synapse/blob/develop/docs/openid.md#sample-configs).
 Please, send us the information required to configure it (usually it's provider name, issuer, client_id, client_secret, but that depends on the provider)